RESILIENT ROUTE 114

 Project Objectives

-The Plan will identify and assess the vulnerability of Route 114 segments in Bristol County (within the Towns of Barrington, Bristol, and Warren) and examine the feasibility of potential solutions and resilience actions.
+The Plan identifies and assesses the vulnerability of Route 114 segments in the towns of Barrington, Bristol, and Warren and examines the feasibility of potential solutions and resilience actions.
 The project tasks respond to the need for vulnerability and resilience planning to identify and assess roadways, road segments, drainage and utility systems, bridges, and culverts vulnerable to coastal flooding from projected sea level rise and storm surge events.

 Statewide Planning envisions this project will generate strategies for implementing resilient solutions aimed at addressing key vulnerabilities related to future projected climate-related impacts on Route 114 and surrounding areas.
-The Plan will be based on the best available science and data, with the end deliverable including:
+The Plan is based on the best available science and data, with the final plan including:

 Rhode Island Division of Statewide Planning: